 - Bird Breakfast: String cheerios on pipe-cleaners and wrap them around branches or twist them onto a fence.

 - Bird Treats: Roll pine cones in peanut butter then birdseed (if your center is peanut free, try using shortening) and hang them up on branches or on the fence.

 Visit our blog next week to see how you can really get everyone rockin’ like the robins!
-In the meantime, visit http://adventurouschild.com/stepping-stumps.php to learn more about creating natural playscapes on the preschool playground.
+In the meantime, visit our Stepping Stumps page to learn more about creating natural playscapes on the preschool playground.